EU seeks elusive deal on bank capital cushion

 British officials see the meeting as the first of several to discuss the issue.
 London is cautious about the new EU capital regime and does not want to sign away too much national control over its banks.

-"The simple fact is that ministers haven't discussed this legislation in detail yet and we're likely to need more discussion before an agreement can be finalised," said one British diplomat.
+"The simple fact is that ministers haven't discussed this legislation in detail yet and we're likely to need more discussion before an agreement can be finalized," said one British diplomat.

 "You can't ignore the reality that the costs of getting this wrong are profound."